tkafkas/pdf-ocr-converter/README.md

 2. **Permission denied**: Check file permissions
 3. **Out of memory**: Reduce DPI or process fewer pages simultaneously
 4. **Unsupported file format**: Ensure input is a valid PDF file
+5. **Virtual environment issues**: If you encounter any issues with the virtual environment, try removing the `venv` folder and running `install.bat` again

 ## Notes